 Public health agencies have an overall responsibility for epidemiologic investigations, contact tracing, and the issue of any social distancing, isolation, and quarantine orders according to state laws as well as for issuing overall guidance on infection prevention and control precautions.

-Staffing at coalition facilities may be challenged by illness, fear of illness, or family obligations (e.g. child/family care if schools are out).
+Staffing at coalition healthcare facilities may be challenged by illness, fear of illness, or family obligations (e.g. child/family care if schools are out).
 Healthcare workers are a high-risk population during most infectious disease incidents; the implementation of effective infection prevention measures and associated training are necessary for workforce protection across the coalition.

 Healthcare facilities and vendors may become overwhelmed with the treatment and disposal of biohazard material; waste management guidance may be modified, as necessary, to support the health and medical system while maintaining safe handling and transport.